jessiesunpsych/personal-website/content/post/gradrecruitment/index.md

 categories:
 #- Test
 ---
 I am an incoming assistant professor in the Department of Psychological and Brain Sciences at Washington University in St. Louis.
-I am eager to recruit a graduate student to join the Well-Being and Morality Lab in Fall 2024.
+I am eager to recruit a graduate student to join the Well-Being and Morality Lab in Fall 2025.
+This cycle, I am especially interested in recruiting a student who is interested in researching social interactions and well-being.

 ## About the Well-Being and Morality Lab